astroanax/quantum-fea/README.md

-# Quantum Finite Element Analysis for Cantilever Beams
+# Quantum FEA for Cantilever Beams

-This repository presents a pedagogical implementation that integrates classical finite element analysis with quantum linear-algebra algorithms for the solution of cantilever beam deflection problems.
-The work demonstrates the application of quantum phase estimation (QPE) and the Harrow–Hassidim–Lloyd (HHL) algorithm to structural mechanics, providing a computational framework for exploring quantum approaches to solving the discrete linear systems that arise in finite element formulations.
+I try to implement a quantum algo for the cantiliver beam problem, by using quantum phase estimation (a very rudimentary attempt) with the HHL algorithm.

 ![Cantilever Beam Visualization](paraview-demo.png)
 *Three-dimensional visualization of cantilever beam deflection rendered in ParaView, showing displacement magnitude from the fixed support (left, blue) to the free end (right, red) under transverse loading.*

+This was done as a project for my "ME3421E Introduction to Finite Element Methods" course

 ## Overview

-The finite element method discretizes the governing differential equations of continuum mechanics into matrix equations of the form $\mathbf{K}\mathbf{u} = \mathbf{f}$, where $\mathbf{K}$ represents the global stiffness matrix, $\mathbf{u}$ the nodal displacement vector, and $\mathbf{f}$ the applied load vector.
-For the Euler–Bernoulli cantilever beam problem considered here, Hermite cubic elements are employed to ensure $C^1$ continuity required by the fourth-order beam equation.
-The assembled stiffness matrix is then processed using quantum algorithms executed on the Cirq state-vector simulator to extract eigenvalue information and construct solution states corresponding to the classical finite element solution.
+FEM discretizes mechanics into a stiffness matrix  $\mathbf{K}$, the nodal displacement vector $\mathbf{u}$, and $\mathbf{f}$ the applied load vector.
+We consider a euler-bernoulli cantilever beam, and Hermite cubic elements are used to ensure $C^1$ continuity.
+The assembled stiffness matrix is then solved with Cirq to extract eigenvalue information and construct solution states, as we would in the classical solution.

-The implementation couples a classical finite element assembly module with quantum circuits for phase estimation and amplitude-based matrix inversion.
-Quantum phase estimation is used to extract eigenvalues from the reduced stiffness matrix following application of cantilever boundary conditions, and an optimized HHL-inspired circuit is employed for small ($2 \times 2$) systems to demonstrate the algorithmic procedure.
-Visualization of the deformed beam geometry is provided through VTK files suitable for rendering in ParaView.
+This implementation consists of three modules.
+The FEA module (`beam.py`) implements Hermite cubics, and applies boundary conditions to obtain the reduced system of equations.
+The QPE module (`phase_estimation.py`) provides a multi-qubit QPE circuit that extracts eigenvalues of the stiffness matrix through controlled unitary operations and inverse quantum Fourier transform.
+The HHL solver module (`hhl.py`) runs the complete quantum linear system solver by preparing the initial state, performing eigenvalue-controlled rotations, and recovering the solution through postselection and amplitude extraction.

-## Installation and Dependencies
+## Installation

-The software is implemented in Python and requires the Cirq quantum computing framework along with NumPy for numerical linear algebra and Matplotlib for plotting.
-To set up the environment, install the required packages using the Python package manager.
-A minimal installation can be achieved by executing `pip install cirq numpy matplotlib` in a terminal with Python 3.8 or later.
-No additional quantum hardware or cloud services are required, as all quantum circuits are simulated using Cirq's built-in state-vector simulator.
+We use cirq, python and numpy.
+Run `pip install cirq numpy matplotlib`.
+Do it in a venv if you prefer

-## Running the Demonstration
+## Running the demo

-The primary demonstration script is located at `src/quantum_fem/demo_quantum_fem_complete.py` and can be executed directly from the command line.
-Running the script without arguments will solve the default cantilever problem (1.0 m length, 0.1 m square cross-section, 10 kN tip load) using both classical finite element methods and the quantum-simulated HHL algorithm, producing comparison plots and VTK output files for three-dimensional visualization.
+The demo script is `src/quantum_fem/demo_quantum_fem_complete.py`.
+Running it without arguments will solve the default cantilever problem (1.0 m length, 0.1 m square cross-section, 10 kN tip load) using both classical finite element methods and the quantum-simulated HHL algorithm, producing comparison plots and VTK output files for 3D visualization.

-For parametric studies or to explore different beam configurations, command-line arguments may be passed to adjust the applied force magnitude (in kilonewtons), beam length and width (in meters), and the number of finite elements used in the refined mesh visualization.
-For example, the command `python src/quantum_fem/demo_quantum_fem_complete.py -f 20.0 -l 1.5 -w 0.15 -n 30` will solve a 1.5 meter beam with 0.15 meter width subjected to 20 kN force, generating a refined mesh with 30 elements.
-The default values are suitable for initial verification against analytical beam theory.
+check the script to see the command line options, `-f` can be used to the force in kN.

-### Example Output
+### Output

 ```
 $ python src/quantum_fem/demo_quantum_fem_complete.py -f 300